 How much is a Cambodian Visa?

-Our bus and travel plan from Chiang Mai to Siem Reap
+Bus and travel plan from Chiang Mai to Siem Reap

-Our travel agent told us that we would be picked up from our apartment between 6-7pm taken to the bus station, our bus would arrive at the VIP office in Bangkok at 7am and the bus from Bangkok to Siem Reap would leave from the same office at 8am the same day.
+We had prearranged to be picked up from our apartment between 6-7pm taken to the bus station, our bus would arrive at the VIP office in Bangkok at 7am and the bus from Bangkok to Siem Reap would leave from the same office at 8am the same day.

 At 6:15pm were picked up from our apartment and whisked away to catch our bus from Chiang Mai to Bangkok.
 We were given our ticket, attached was a map showing where we were to connect with our next bus from Bangkok to Siem Reap.